-The more significant principles of animal biology, such as classification, anatomy, physiology, embryology, heredity, and evolution are studied.
+101. Fundamentals of Zoölogy Four hours The more significant principles of animal biology, such as classification, anatomy, physiology, embryology, heredity, and evolution are studied.
 Three recitations and three hours of laboratory work a week.
-Laboratory fee. \$3.00.
+Laboratory fee, \$3.00.

-102. Human Physiology

-A study of some vital phenomena occurring in man.
+102. HUMAN PHYSIOLOGY Two hours A study of some vital phenomena occurring in man.
 Course 101 is a desirable antecedent.

-103. Personal Hygiene Two hours

-A study of the proper care of the body and of approved practices for the prevention of disease.
-Credit for this course will begiven only after the satisfactory completion of Course 102.
+105. PERSONAL HYGIENE Two hours A study of the proper care of the body and of approved practices for the prevention of disease.
+Credit for this course will be given only after the satisfactory completion of Course 102.